-The bill must now pass the full Senate and Assembly and be signed by the Governor to become law.
+The bill must now pass the State Assembly and be signed by the Governor to become law.

 Senator André Jacque represents Northeast Wisconsin's First Senate District, consisting of Door and Kewaunee Counties and portions of Brown, Calumet, Manitowoc, and Outagamie counties.